phoenixframework/phoenix/guides/plug.md

 The default endpoint plugs do quite a lot of work.
 Here they are in order:

 - `Plug.Static` - serves static assets.
-Since this plug comes before the logger, serving of static assets is not logged
+Since this plug comes before the logger, requests for static assets are not logged.

 - `Phoenix.LiveDashboard.RequestLogger` - sets up the _Request Logger_ for Phoenix LiveDashboard, this will allow you to have the option to either pass a query parameter to stream requests logs or to enable/disable a cookie that streams requests logs from your dashboard.